microsoft/vscode-arduino/BRANCHNOTES.md

 * Proper interactive serial terminal (this is the second major show stopper in my opinion)
   * Command history option
   * From https://github.com/microsoft/vscode-arduino/issues/463#issuecomment-583846263 and following:
-    * allow input on the serial monitor in a convenient way - ie just type and hit return, just like the Arduino IDE
+    * Allow input on the serial monitor in a convenient way - ie just type and hit return, just like the Arduino IDE
-    * have the serial monitor window NOT keep turning off autoscroll (there is a separate ticket for this)
+    * Have the serial monitor window NOT keep turning off autoscroll (there is a separate ticket for this)
-    * have the option of the serial monitor and/or compile window auto clear each time the sketch is compiled
+    * Have the option of the serial monitor and/or compile window auto clear each time the sketch is compiled
-    * Plus there is the annoying default where the compile runs in verbose mode and we have to manually edit config files to turn off the trace output
+    * There is the annoying default where the compile runs in verbose mode and we have to manually edit config files to turn off the trace output
-    * Plus plus...
-Is there a way to automatically select the right serial port?
+    * Is there a way to automatically select the right serial port?
     * Oh and one more.
 I want the serial output and perhaps compile windows to be undocked or at least I want them to sit to the right of my code window but they seem rigidly stuck at the bottom of the screen.
     * And I would probably prioritize ease of use over better editing/intelligence.
   * Being able to set baud rate within monitor